| John is youngest

 public as The Steffer had strongly recommended, John stuck to shafting

 the fat, overpaid millionaire players of the Red Army.
+As the club

 owner, John quickly introduced player salary and baseball caps